 Deficit: The amount by which the government’s total budget outlays exceeds its total receipts for a fiscal year.
 US Senate Budget Committee

-This year, FY 2019, the federal government in its latest budget has estimated that the deficit will be $984 billion.
+This year, FY 2019, the federal government in its latest budget has estimated that the deficit will be 22.3 percent of federal spending.

 |Tweet|| ||Contact||Follow @chrischantrill|

-Federal deficits increased in the early 2000s, and went over 10 percent of GDP in the aftermath of the financial crisis of 2008.
+Federal deficits increased in the early 2000s, and went over 40 percent of federal spending in the aftermath of the financial crisis of 2008.

-In the recovery from the Crash of 2008 deficits have slowly reduced to 3 percent of GDP.
+In the recovery from the Crash of 2008 deficits have slowly reduced to about 10 percent of federal spending.

 Find NATIONAL DEBT today.